Hidden-Gem-Music/Hidden-Gem-Music/hidden-gem-music-app/Documentation/interaction-loading-and-overlay-rules.md

 - when the Hidden Gems nav intro is active, the underlying page frame should not stay interactable
 - focus-selection handoff from other screens should resolve only when the target country actually matches the active Hidden Gems context
 - page fallback should not override a stronger exact match when a stronger match is available
+- direct Hidden Gems reload/direct navigation without confirmed country/year params should show the country/year intro prompt
+- app-driven Hidden Gems navigation from Country or preview flows should open the intended country/year page without showing the intro prompt
+- Hidden Gems list, now-playing, and favorite-artists sections should use the shared glassy/dimmed `Loading...` veil while their data is loading

 ## Explicit badge rules